-I keep a close eye on Southwest everyday to check flights, points and Rapid Rewards Shopping offers.
-It seems they have a sale almost every week.
-One sale will stop for a few days and then another one starts back up.
+I keep a close eye on Southwest most days to check flights, points and the best Rapid Rewards Shopping deals.
+Southwest tends to have a sale almost EVERY week and usually on Tuesdays.

-So how do you know what’s a good sale and what isn’t?
+So with this many sales, how do you know what’s a good sale and what isn’t?!
+I’ve got some tips to help you figure it out!

 Why to Buy During a Sale

-For starters, if you need to make airline reservations, it’s best to do it during a sale — good or not.
-A sale will at least have lower prices than a non-sale :), and you can always cancel or change your Southwest reservations with no penalty or fee.
+If you need to book a flight, it’s best to do it during a sale — good or not.
+A sale will at least have a better shot at having lower prices than a non-sale :), and you can always cancel or change your Southwest reservations with no penalty or fee.

-How to Know If It’s a Good Sale
+How to Know If It’s a Good or Bad Sale

 Here are my top tips for evaluating if it is or is NOT a good Southwest sale.